Patio Tomatoes: What & How to Grow

 When your beautiful patio tomatoes become firm and fully colored, it’s time for picking!

-Remember that you’ll need to harvest your ripe tomatoes as soon as they’re ready in warmer climates.
-If not, they will quickly over-ripen and become soft.
+Remember to harvest your ripe tomatoes as soon as they’re ready in warmer climates.
+Otherwise, they will quickly overripen and become soft.

-Check on your tomatoes daily and bring the fully developed fruits inside to keep this from happening.
+Check on your tomatoes daily and bring the fully developed fruits inside to prevent this.

-Pro Tip: Your single patio tomato plant can produce around 50 tomatoes in just a few weeks.
-So, be ready for lots of delicious tomato dishes by the end of summer into early fall!
-You can also plan on sharing your harvest with friends and neighbors, especially if growing more than one patio tomato plant.
+Pro Tip: Did you know that a single patio tomato plant can produce as many as 50 tomatoes in just a few weeks?
+This means you can look forward to enjoying plenty of delicious tomato dishes by the end of summer and into early fall.
+If you’re growing more than one patio tomato plant, you can even plan on sharing your harvest with friends and neighbors.

 What to do with all of your Homegrown Patio Tomatoes:

-Need any ideas on ways to use your delightful patio tomato plants?
-Here are some of my favorite large harvest tomato recipes.
+Need ideas on ways to use the bounty from your patio tomato plants?
+Here are some of my favorite tomato recipes.

 Bookmark this page or pin the following image to refer back to this post on growing patio tomatoes in the future.